elastic/elastic-otel-dotnet/docs/configure.md

 <!-- ✅ Example -->
-For example, in traditional console applications, you can configure the Elastic Distribution for OpenTelemetry .NET like this:
+For example, in traditional console applications, you can configure the Elastic Distribution of OpenTelemetry .NET like this:

 ```csharp
 using Elastic.OpenTelemetry;